-In 1984, a satellite office was established to provide better access to services in Northern Chautauqua County.
+A satellite office was established to provide better access to services in Northern Chautauqua County.
 Three years later, a bereavement follow-up program was added to help those who had lost a loved one.

-In 1991, the number of families served increased to 388 and the board determined the organization should become certified and provide direct hospice services.
+The number of families served increased to 388 and the board determined the organization should become certified and provide direct hospice services.
 Licensure was granted by the New York State Department of Health, and an amendment to the certificate of incorporation was filed on November 16, 1992, changing the corporation’s name to Hospice Chautauqua County, Inc.

 Over the years, our offices have moved throughout the Chautauqua region.
 Our office is located in Lakewood with a satellite office in Fredonia.

-In August 2012, the organization reached a significant milestone when it launched a community-based palliative care program for patients who are not hospice eligible.
+The organization reached a significant milestone when it launched a community-based palliative care program for patients who are not hospice eligible.
 These patients receive curative treatment for serious illness, but also have the need for other medical, emotional and spiritual care.
 And in 2016, after more than 20 years, the name of the organization was changed to Chautauqua Hospice & Palliative Care to more accurately reflect the broad array of services provided.

 Would you or someone you know be a great addition to our team?
 Click the button below to see available opportunities!